-Those ‘in the know’ of course will instead already use the vastly superior Qantas Singapore Lounge or British Airways Lounge between 2.30pm and midnight.
+Those ‘in the know’ of course will instead already use the vastly superior Qantas Singapore Lounge (read our review) or British Airways Lounge between 2.30pm and midnight.

 The new lounge will occupy an area of around 8,000 sq ft (740 sq m), making it roughly 75% of the size of the 159-seat capacity British Airways lounge, but of course just a third of the size of the mammoth 2,200 sq m Qantas Business lounge.

 Most of the upcoming Qatar lounge will probably have an internal view or no view at all owing to its location, however the wall alongside the Cactus Garden should have some natural light, as it does in the Emirates lounge next door.

 The access policy for the Qatar Airways Singapore lounge has not yet been announced, but we expect it will align closely with the airline’s other outstation facilities.

 That means you’ll probably only be good to visit if you’re a Qatar Airways or oneworld First or Business class ticketed revenue passenger.